 noun

-- a solid piece of something (usually having flat rectangular sides)
+a solid piece of something (usually having flat rectangular sides)the pyramids were built with large stone blocks

-- a rectangular area in a city surrounded by streets and usually containing several buildings
+a rectangular area in a city surrounded by streets and usually containing several buildingshe lives in the next block

-- a three-dimensional shape with six square or rectangular sides (syn: cube)
+a three-dimensional shape with six square or rectangular sides (syn: cube)-

-- a number or quantity of related things dealt with as a unit
+a number or quantity of related things dealt with as a unithe reserved a large block of seats

 he held a large block of the company's stock